-Our verdict on the Adam Audio T5V
+Final verdict on the Adam T5V

-While their frequency response isn’t as flat as some higher-end models, we found that they sounded transparent and full enough for their price range.
-Plus, its capability to play at loud volumes without losing clarity (especially in the low end) puts this speaker several steps ahead of its competition.
+While their frequency response isn’t as flat as some higher-end models, I found that they sounded transparent and full enough for their price range.
+Plus, their capability to play at loud volumes without losing clarity (especially in the low end) puts these speakers several steps ahead of the competition.

-Overall, we strongly recommend taking a look at the Adam Audio T5V.
-At this price point, you really can’t do much better.Check availability and current price: SweetwaterAmazon
+Overall, I strongly recommend taking a look at the Adam Audio T5V.
+At this price point, you really can’t do much better.

 Power and frequency response

 Even at high volumes, there is practically zero distortion coming out from the bass.
-You really have to crank these things to hear just to hear any effect in the bottom end, and to be quite frank, you shouldn’t make a habit of listening to music that loud, so whatever minor amount of distortion that is present shouldn’t be an issue.
+You really have to crank these things to hear, just to hear any effect in the bottom end, and to be quite frank, you shouldn’t make a habit of listening to music that loud, so whatever minor amount of distortion that is present shouldn’t be an issue.

 I/O and controls

 On the rear panel, you’ll find your standard IEC socket, On/Off switch, and volume control.
 The monitor has both a balanced XLR input and unbalanced RCA input.

 Compared to other studio monitors

-Before we finish up here, let’s take a quick look at some other monitors and how they compare to the T5V.
+In my opinion, the Adams Audio T5V are the best budget studio monitors right now and some of the best value monitor speakers around in any price range.
+But before I finish up here, let’s take a quick look at some other monitors and how they compare to the T5V.

-Adam Audio T5V vs. JBL 305P Mk2
+Adam Audio T5V vs JBL 305P Mk2

-Adam Audio T5V vs. KRK Rokit 5 G4
+Adam Audio T5V vs KRK Rokit 5 G4

-Adam Audio T5V vs. Adam Audio T7V
+Adam Audio T5V vs T7V